Deep Space Exploration Society (DSES)

 For more information about us, you can email us at information(at)dses.science.

-You can read our information brochure.
+You can read the DSES information brochure 2024.

 If you are interested, you can watch a DSES Open House video presentation by Bill Miller which highlights what we have done through 2020 (about 56 minutes).